ICS: Programming Homework: Tricky Jump

 Platform

 This assignment will be reading in ELF binaries used in Linux operating systems.
 You can develop this on any platform that you want; however, the binary file will only be Linux ELF, and will only run on a Linux system.
 It should run on WSL (Windows Subsystem for Linux) as well, since that system can run ELF files.
 If you do not have access to a Linux machine, you can use the Virginia Cyber Range to test your modified ELF files to ensure that they work.
 See the Rootkits assignment for how to sign into the Virginia Cyber Range, if you have not already done so in previous assignments.
+You should use the same Linux environment from the last assignment.
+For tips on getting data in and out of the Cyber Range, see here.

 You can use any Ubuntu 22.04 system – both the Rootkits homework and the Buffer Overflow homework use that system.
 You can transfer the files back and forth by using a cloud file service, such as UVABox (which is free), Google Drive, etc.